crunchyroll-companion

 │ └─ service-worker.ts # skip-events fetch (avoids CORS) + MAL sync + cloud sync

-├─ shared/ # settings, messages, MAL client, tracker store, history,
+├─ shared/ # settings, messages, MAL client + title matcher,

-│ # stats, Supabase client + cloud-sync engine, parsers
+│ # broadcast math, Supabase client + sync engine

 scripts/